DISCIPLINE DISTANCES MAKING UP THE 66KM COURSE

 Disembarking onto the foothills of Mweelrea, with tufted long grass and boggy holes underfoot.
 Next on to a laneway and eventually a narrow road leading you into the Delphi Valley.

 Leaving the Delphi Valley and heading for Drummin, spectacular hills to climb and extreme care needed on the downhills.
 Expect severe corners and narrow country roads.
 On to a gradual climb up to the back of Croagh Patrick and the transition area.
-The final 2km of this section is on a rough, loose-stoned forestry track.
-Punctures possible on a road bike so caution advised.
+This entire section is now on sealed roads.

 STAGE 5: MOUNTAIN RUN/WALK (4.5KM)